Q. What is Cremation?

 Q. What do I get Back?

-A. All pets that have been either privately or individually cremated are returned in our Memorial Package.
+A. All pets that have been cremated (except Communal cremations) are returned in our Memorial Package.
 These will be returned back to the Veterinarian or you may pick them up at our facility.
 Communal remains are not returned.

 Q. How long does the process take?